hnpl/dinocpu-assignments/assignment4.md

 For this question, you will be creating a table presenting the speedups of the new CPU design (pipelined-dual-issue) compared to the old CPU design (pipelined) for each workload, both normal and unrolled.

 ## Hints
+- For calculation in all questions, [this data should be used](#the-trade-offs-of-making-increasingly-complex-cpu-designs).
 - For each of Question 1 and Question 2, there should be 36 data points to present, e.g., for the `multiply` workload,
   - `multiply.riscv` + `single-cycle`
   - `multiply.riscv` + `pipelined`